 It’s Monday!
-What Are You Reading? is a weekly meme to update you, my readers, on what I’m currently reading, what I’ve read and what reading I have on the horizon (and of course to get more suggestions for books to add to your ever-growing TBR list).
+What are You Reading? is a weekly meme to update you, my readers, on what I’m currently reading, what I’ve read and what reading is on the horizon (and of course to get more suggestions for books to add to your ever-growing TBR list).
 Feel free to join in and check out what everyone else.

 Last week was a pretty slow reading week.
 I got a couple pieces of not-so-good news and having said that I really wasn’t much in a reading mood.
 After Bout of Books (BoB) was over I decided to continue with the rather ambitious list of books I had for the challenge.

 The Haunting of Hill House by Shirley Jackson was not on my BoB reading list.
 It is however on my classic horror reading challenge list.
 I was finally able to get my pretty little hands on a copy at the library.
 Continue reading →

 My boyfriend is a bit of a late bloomer when it comes to reading or as he likes to call it serious reading.
 He has always enjoyed reading, but only really read what was required reading for school.
 Understood.
 So, now he’s reading and reading the classics.